The Young Bucks

 The Young Bucks are an American professional wrestling tag team consisting of brothers Matthew Ronjon Massie (born March 13, 1985) and Nicholas Lee Massie (born July 28, 1989), who perform under the ring names Matt Jackson and Nick Jackson.
 As of January 2019, they are signed to All Elite Wrestling (AEW), where they are also executive vice presidents and co-founders of the company.
-In AEW, they are record three-time former AEW World Tag Team Champions.
-They also make appearances for New Japan Pro-Wrestling (NJPW).
+In AEW, they are the current AEW World Tag Team Champions in their record fourth reign.

 The Young Bucks are also known for their work in New Japan Pro-Wrestling (NJPW) and Ring of Honor (ROH), where they became members of the NJPW faction Bullet Club; after a "civil war" in 2018, The Young Bucks, Kenny Omega, Adam Page, Marty Scurll, and Cody Rhodes were kicked out of Bullet Club and went on to form The Elite.
 They have performed for various American independent promotions – most notably Pro Wrestling Guerrilla (PWG) – and had previously worked for Total Nonstop Action Wrestling (TNA) as Generation Me under the names Max Buck and Jeremy Buck.
 On the independent circuit, they have won numerous titles as well, including four reigns as PWG World Tag Team Champions as well as being the only team to win PWG's annual Dynamite Duumvirate Tag Team Title Tournament on three occasions (2009, 2011, and 2013).

 They have held the IWGP Junior Heavyweight Tag Team Championship seven times, three reigns as ROH World Tag Team Champions, three reigns as NJPW's NEVER Openweight 6-Man Tag Team Champions (twice with Omega and once with Scurll), three reigns as ROH World Six-Man Tag Team Champions (twice with Page and once with Rhodes), and the IWGP Tag Team Championships twice, and the AAA World Tag Team Champions once.
 They were also the inaugural AEW World Trios Champions with Elite stablemate Omega.
-All totalled between AEW, ROH, NJPW, and AAA, they have held nine world tag team championships, seven junior heavyweight tag team championships, and eight six-man/trios championships (with various partners).
+All totaled between AEW, ROH, NJPW, and AAA, they have held 10 world tag team championships, seven junior heavyweight tag team championships, and eight six-man/trios championships (with various partners).

+They also have made appearances in Total Nonstop Action Wrestling (TNA), Lucha Libre AAA Worldwide (AAA), Revolution Pro Wrestling (RevPro), Juggalo Championship Wrestling (JCW), the National Wrestling Alliance (NWA), Pro Wrestling Guerilla (PWG), Chikara, Defiant Wrestling (Defiant), Global Force Wrestling (GFW), House of Hardcore (HOH), and Combat Zone Wrestling.